Inside/Out

 saw who stayed on the ground.

-Walking in fog,
+A walk in fog,

-moist, cold, on my face,
+moist, cold, on my face.

-inside a globe
+Inside a globe

 that moves with me,